Dziameno/Cyberbullying-detection/README.md

 Also other augmentation methods from article above were planned to use, but dataset was hard to augment, because of the language and not many synonyms of curse words in polish language.

+## Overall Conlusions:
+ - **Class Imbalance:** Majority of models show bias towards the non-harmful class due to its larger size.
+ - **Harmful Class Identification:** Across various models, identifying harmful tweets remains a challenge, with limited recall and precision.
+ - **SetFit Models:** Exhibit varying performance; tuning hyperparameters and exploring different models may lead to improvements.
+ - **Augmentation Challenges:** Limited effectiveness due to language constraints in Polish.

 [//]: # (- back translation of harmful tweets polish->english->polish)